45 of the Hottest Things to Do This Summer

 Watch Fireworks on the Fourth of July

 Celebrate Independence Day in Charlotte with dazzling fireworks displays throughout the region.
-Following the Charlotte Knights game on Thursday, July 3, stick around for the sensational SkyShow Fireworks Spectacular, one of the largest fireworks shows in the Southeast.
+While the Charlotte Knights are on the road, the Charlotte Symphony Orchestra takes over Truist Field for an evening concert followed by the WBT SkyShow, one of the largest fireworks shows in the Southeast.

 Cheer on USA Rugby in Charlotte

-The U.S. Men’s National Rugby Team make their way to the Queen City for two matches at American Legion Memorial Stadium.
-Cheer on the Eagles as they battle Belgium on July 5 and Spain on July 12.
+The U.S. Men’s National Rugby Team make their way to the Queen City for a match at American Legion Memorial Stadium.
+Cheer on the Eagles as they battle Zimbabwe on Saturday, July 11 in the inaugural Nations Cup.

 Celebrate Charlotte Black Pride

-Charlotte Black Pride is a week-long event, July 12-19, with a schedule that includes a townhall, an expo with more than 40 vendors, a ball and pageant.
-The theme for this year’s 20th anniversary is “20 Years: Black & Bold.”
+Charlotte Black Pride is a week-long event, July 12-18, with a schedule that includes a townhall, a festival with more than 40 vendors, a ball and pageant.
+The theme for this year’s 21st anniversary is “Blaqtivism.”

 Have a Hot Tomato Summer

-From July 17-27, Duke’s Mayo is teaming up with local restaurants during Hot Tomato Summer.
-Participating restaurants offer specialty dishes, and even cocktails, made with Duke’s mayo and juicy tomatoes.
+This July, Duke’s Mayo is teaming up with local restaurants for the annual Hot Tomato Summer.
+Participating restaurants offer specialty dishes, and even cocktails, made with Duke’s mayo and juicy tomatoes — two staples of summer.

 Watch a Broadway Musical